 Miller was born on December 6, 1874, in the small village of Brede, north of Hastings.
 His parents moved to Hove, then Burgess Hill before finally settling in Haywards Heath in 1880.
 Nothing is known about which schools Miller attended, but by 1891 at the age of 16 he was already working as a "photographer's apprentice".
 Before the century ended, he had established "the Mid-Sussex Photographic Studio" at 16 Boltro Road in Haywards Heath, near the railway station.
 Advertising in the 1899 Kelly's Directory he offered to execute "photos in any size and newest styling" and to undertake "copying and enlarging".
 He also stated that he was available to photograph "garden parties" and perform "outdoor work generally".
-As will be discussed later, he began postcard publishing in 1903, and soon built up a thriving business.
+As will be discussed later, he started postcard publishing soon after the new century began, and quickly built up a thriving business.

 MILLER'S FAMILY BACKGROUND